Mercury Montego: First generation (1968–1971)

+1970 facelift

+For 1970, the Montego underwent a mid-cycle revision, with the Mercury intermediate range dropping the Comet name entirely.
+The chassis gained an inch of wheelbase (for both sedans and wagons), as the front fascia was styled with a forward-thrusting grille and hood (concealed headlamps on MX Brougham trim).
+The convertible was dropped from the model range, with the two-door hardtop adopting a sleeker roofline.
+Following the introduction of exterior wood-panel trim for Montego station wagons in 1969, Mercury added the Montego MX Villager (serving as the wagon equivalent of the MX Brougham).
+The V8 engine lineup was revised, dropping the 390 and 428 V8s (in favor of a 429 V8; high-performance versions were reserved for Mercury Cyclones) and replacing the 351 V8 with an all-new engine of the same displacement.

+For 1971, the grille was restyled to an egg-crate style (retaining the forward-thrusting shape); the concealed headlamps were dropped from the MX Brougham/Villager.
+During the model year, Mercury began to add the Cyclone to the Montego line (as its Ford counterparts were all Torinos).
+The rest of the model line dropped the 429 V8, leaving the 351 Cleveland as the highest-performance V8.

 Second generation (1972–1976)

 For 1972, the second-generation Montego was introduced alongside the redesigned Ford Torino.
-In a major design shift, the intermediate Ford/Mercury model lines shifted from unibody to body-on-frame construction; similarly to the General Motors A-platform, the Montego adopted a split-wheelbase chassis (114-inch for two-doors, 118-inch for four-doors and station wagons).
+In a major design shift, intermediate-size Ford/Mercury model lines shifted from unibody to body-on-frame construction; similarly to the General Motors A-platform, the Montego adopted a split-wheelbase chassis (114-inch for two-doors, 118-inch for four-doors and station wagons).
 True four-door hardtops were replaced by "pillared hardtops" (frameless door glass remained, supported by a thin B-pillar), while two-door Montegos retained hardtop roofs, though with much wider C-pillars.

 The Cyclone had reverted from a stand-alone model line to an option package for 1972 for the Montego; only 30 1972 Cyclones would be produced, making it among the rarest Mercury vehicles.
 As a replacement for the Cyclone, Mercury introduced the Montego GT, a counterpart of the Ford Gran Torino SportsRoof for the first time; the Montego GT was offered from 1972 to 1973.

 As a standard engine, the Montego was equipped with a 250 cubic-inch inline-six, with five different V8 engines available as options.
 Starting in 1974, the Mercury Montego was available with a 460 V8, shared with the Mercury Marquis/Colony Park.

 The redesign was initially met with success, as 1972 Montego sales increased 136% over 1971; the MX Brougham saw the largest increases in sales, as the two-door increased its sales by 897% while the four-door increased by 1,021%.
+Following the 1973 gas crisis, sales of the model line began to trend lower in response to industry-wide fuel economy concerns.